All Products

 Important

-• The message content is encoded by using Base64.
+• The message content is Base64-encoded.

 Step 5: Delete event-related resources

-• Delete the event sensor.
+• Delete the Event Sensor

 kubectl delete sensor ali-mns

-• Delete the event source.
+• Delete the Event Source

 kubectl delete eventsource ali-mns

-• Delete the event bus.
+• Delete the Event Bus

 kubectl delete eventbus default